RJZheng1/Final-Project/README.md

 Leveling up (both character's level and going up the dungeon) Scaling loot/monsters to go up with dungeon? (can hard-code it) Ranged combat?
-Add tomes/manuals/whatever that will allow the player to gain skills (maybe allow them to get them by leveling up as well)
+Maybe add tomes/manuals/whatever that will allow the player to gain skills (maybe allow them to get them by leveling up as well)